 This training will be updated regularly, in line with advice from the Essex Safeguarding Children Board (ESCB).
-From September 2022 training has been brought in line for all staff for September on a biennial basis.
+From September 2022 training has been brought in line for all staff for September on a biennial basis, with an online course of ESCB Level 2 standard for new starters between in-person biennial sessions.